-The is an essential qualification and teaches individuals how to protect themselves and the young people they are coaching by understanding and following good coaching practice.
+This is an essential qualification.
+The course enables individuals to protect themselves and the young people they are coaching by understanding and following good coaching practice.
+The SYC course is now included in the UKCC2 qualification and is completed online.